SSWConsulting/SSW.Rules.Content/rules/create-draft-pull-requests/rule.md

 ![Figure: Good example - Add prefix with ❌ emoji to clearly indicate it is a draft pull request](github-good-example.png)
 :::

 If you want to go one step further, you can add the [WIP App](https://github.com/marketplace/wip) to your repo.
 The WIP App prevents the merging of Pull Requests with "WIP" in their title.
+When you are ready to go, you just remove the WIP prefix.

 ::: good
 ![Figure: Good example - WIP app catching draft pull request](github-wip.png)